peblair/belph.github.io/_posts/2015-10-28-programming-documentation.markdown

 show_in_nav: false
 title: "Programming Language Designer's Handbook: Writing Good Documentation"
 ---
 You've done it.
-You have designed and created a new programming language which is so great that everyone must hear about it and start using it.
+You have designed and created a new programming language that is so great that everyone must hear about it and start using it.
 So, you take the natural first steps of making it publicly available (either by making a webpage or just through platforms such as GitHub) and maybe write a couple of